National Port Authority

 In March 2010, the Freeport of Monrovia became ISPS Compliant (with no conditions) and moved from Security Level 2 to Security Level 1 in July 2010.
-The Freeport of Monrovia awarded Operations Contract to APM Terminal to handle port operations, which includes container handling, cargo handling, and marine.
+The Freeport of Monrovia awarded an Operations Contract to APM Terminal to handle port operations, which includes container handling, cargo handling, and marine.

 As of 2011, a One-Stop Shop has been established at the Port to make it expedite Shipping and Clearing Procedures.
 Ministry of Finance, Ministry of Commerce, and Central Bank have set up sub stations at the Port to expedite the process.